Going natural, the big chop, natural hair transition… you may have heard these words getting thrown around a lot, but what does it all mean?

 4. Don’t neglect your hair: When you’re wearing your hair in a bun a lot or using a protective style (braids or a weave) to transition, resist the urge to slack off on hair care.
 Stick with a consistent washing and conditioning schedule to keep your hair moisturized and healthy.
 A sulfate-free cleanser and silicone-free conditioner like No-Poo or Low-Poo and One Condition Decadence will give your hair the rich moisture it needs.

-5. Be hands-on: The line of demarcation where the natural hair texture meets the straight hair is very fragile.
+5. Be hands-on: The line of demarcation as the natural hair texture meets the straight hair is very fragile.
 To gently detangle, use your fingers to work through the hair while you’re conditioning in the shower.
 If you just can’t give up using a comb, remember that the one you might have used when your hair was straightened, may not be right for your natural curls.
 I suggest working with a wide-tooth comb then following up with your fingers for better definition.

 6. Embrace accessories: Invest in a stash of scarves, headbands and cute clips to keep on hand to hide new growth or to create updos that give you a break from labor-intensive styling.
 Plus, chic accessories can keep you from getting bored, especially if you’re relying on protective styles.